JonasKruckenberg/k23/manual/src/intro.md

 k23 is built around the idea of using WebAssembly as the primary execution environment.
 This allows for a number of benefits:
 - **Security**: WebAssembly is designed to run in a sandboxed environment, making it much harder to exploit.
 - **Modularity**: WebAssembly modules can depend on each other, importing and exporting functionality and data, forming a modular system where dependency management is a **first class citizen**.
 - **Portability**: WebAssembly is designed to be very portable.
-Forget questions like "is this binary compiled for amd64 or arm?". k23 programs just run whereever.
+Forget questions like "is this binary compiled for amd64 or arm?". k23 programs just run wherever.
 - **Static Analysis**: WebAssembly is famous for being very easy to analyze.
 This means we can check for bad programs without even running them.

 k23 also uses a microkernel architecture where only the most core kernel functionliaty and WASM runtime are running in privileged mode.
 Everything else is implemented as a WebAssembly module, running in a strongly sandboxed environment.